tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（Web & 小程序）_intl_en.md

 The logic for getting group roaming messages is optimized.

 **Fixed**
-- The SDK reported the [2901 error code](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/global.html) after the group owner of an audio-video chat room modified the group profile.
+- The SDK reported the [2901 error code](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/global.html) after the group owner of an audio-video group modified the group profile.
-- After the group admin processed applications for joining a group, processed applications could still be received after refresh.
+- After the group admin processed applications for joining a group, processed applications can be received after refresh.

 ### 2.2.0 @2019.11.21
 **Added**